 - Can I Upgrade My Laptop Processor from i5 to i7?

-In this article, I talked in depth about how to test motherboard without CPU.
-This is an essential step for many PC builders who want to test the components before installing them into the Case.
+In this article, I discussed testing motherboards without a CPU in depth.
+This is essential for many PC builders who want to try the components before installing them into the case.

 This test would highlight if and where the problem lies.
-Testing the motherboard without CPU is a great way of checking if the motherboard is alive or dead particularly when its brand new and you want to check if it came DOA (dead on arrival).
+Testing the motherboard without a CPU is an excellent way of checking if it is alive or dead, particularly when it’s brand new and you want to check if it came to you as DOA (dead on arrival).

-While I reiterate that the procedure is fairly safe, I would advise that you exercise caution especially if you are a PC builder or seeking to be one.
-This is because any mishandling or error on your side can also damage the motherboard.
+While I reiterate that the procedure is pretty safe, I would advise that you exercise caution, especially if you are a PC builder or seeking to be one.
+Any mishandling or error on your side can also damage the motherboard.

 Gaming Build Guides